digiltd/oh-rtd-test/Hardware-FAQ.md

 This page summarizes how to get openHAB server running on specific hardware (it does not cover add-on bindings and modules).

-## General Hardware Platform Requirements

-The openHAB Runtime is a Java application.
-It requires JVM 1.6 or later.

-openHAB is expected to run on all platforms where the required JVM version is available.
-This includes Windows, Mac OS X, and Linux on x86, x86_64, and ARM architectures.

-openHAB can be installed and operated on AMD or Intel powered commodity laptop, a desktop computer, or  ARM based single-board computers.

 Below are configuration notes for specific hardware.